joeljwilliams/telegram-solarized-light-theme/README.md

 # About

-Telegram Solarized Dark Theme is a theme for Telegram Desktop v1.0 and higher.
+Telegram Solarized Light Theme is a theme for Telegram Desktop v1.0 and higher.

 It looks best in the environments configured to use Solarized color scheme (primary *nix systems with tiling WMs I guess).